MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-internetexplorer.md

 <!-- DisableActiveXVersionListAutoDownload-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This setting determines whether IE automatically downloads updated versions of Microsoft’s VersionList.
+This setting determines whether IE automatically downloads updated versions of Microsoft's VersionList.
 XML.
 IE uses this file to determine whether an ActiveX control should be stopped from loading.

-If you enable this setting, IE stops downloading updated versions of VersionList.
+- If you enable this setting, IE stops downloading updated versions of VersionList.
 XML.
 Turning off this automatic download breaks the out-of-date ActiveX control blocking feature by not letting the version list update with newly outdated controls, potentially compromising the security of your computer.

-If you disable or don't configure this setting, IE continues to download updated versions of VersionList.
+- If you disable or don't configure this setting, IE continues to download updated versions of VersionList.
 XML.

 For more information, see "Out-of-date ActiveX control blocking" in the Internet Explorer TechNet library.
 <!-- DisableActiveXVersionListAutoDownload-Description-End -->